-The choice of regularization for the graph temporal variation should be based on our {\em a priori} knowledge of temporal graph evolution.
-In this paper, we consider two types of graph evolutions, which appear in many important applications, and define associated regularization parameters in each case.
+Specific regularization terms for graph temporal variation should be chosen based on the type of temporal graph evolution suitable for a given application.
+In this paper, we consider three types of graph evolution terms, which appear in many applications, and present an algorithm to solve the corresponding optimizations.